IpsyJayt/FinanceManager/README.md

 + [Authors Info](#author-Info)
 ​
 ## Description
-<p>This is  a website that  allows users to monitor and track their finances.</p>
+This is  a website that  allows users to monitor and track their finances.
 ​
 ## Installation
 ​